img-pro/bandwidth-saver/readme.txt

 = How much does it cost? =

 **Managed:** $9.99 per month.
-Includes up to 500 GB of storage and 5 TB of monthly bandwidth.
+Includes up to 500 GB of storage (images cached in R2, cumulative) and 5 TB of monthly bandwidth.

 **Self-Hosted:** Free.
 You pay Cloudflare directly, usually $0/month on their free tier.

 = How much faster will my images load? =

-It depends on your hosting setup, but most sites see significantly faster image delivery after the first cached request.
+Most sites see significantly faster image delivery after the first request is cached.
 Cloudflare serves images from the nearest edge location, often reducing image load times to just a few milliseconds.
+Actual performance varies depending on hosting environment and visitor location.

 = Will this break my site? =